Daniel-Wu-Github/Book_Store_DB/PLAN.md

 ## Phase 0: Setup, Design, and Tech Stack Choice

 1. Choose your tech stack (Java-only):
-   - Backend: Java with Spring Boot (RESTful API, embedded Tomcat, ease of dependency management via Maven/Gradle).
+   - Backend: Java with Spring Boot (RESTful API, embedded Tomcat, easy dependency management via Maven or Gradle).
    - Frontend (desktop client): JavaFX (recommended) or Swing for the GUI.
    - Database: MySQL (as specified in PRD)[cite: 27].